VFPX/Win32API/functions_alphabetical.md

 ***

 [GdipCreateMatrix2](libraries/gdiplus/GdipCreateMatrix2.md)
-Creates and initializes a a 3 ×3 matrix that represents an affine transformation.
+Creates and initializes a 3 x 3 matrix that represents an affine transformation.

 ***